mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 Default Connection String Options
 ---------------------------------

-A Client MUST also query the DNS server for TXT records.
+As a second preprocessing step, a Client MUST also query the DNS server for TXT records on the ``{hostname}``.
 If available, these TXT records provide default connection string options.
 In most cases only one TXT record is necessary.
 The maximum length of a TXT record string is 255 characters, but there can be multiple strings per TXT record.
 A Client MUST